 2. Go R on a bitumen path in front of a café with the lake on your L and picnic tables and barbecue on your R.

-3. Continue across (Bowen Park) passing a sculpture on your L.
+3. Continue across (Bowen Park) passing a wooden sculpture on your L.

 4. At (Wentworth Av) cross over a storm water drain.